Skiftstar/JumpLeague/README.md

 - pixelLeague.leagueStart - for the /leagueStart command
 - pixelLeague.partsList - for the /parts command
 - pixelLeague.delpart - for the /delpart command
+- pixelleague.removepvpspawn - for the /removePvPSpawn command

 And here is a list of all of the commands in the plugin:
 - /setLobbySpawn - Sets the coordinates for the lobby where the players will be teleported to when joining a server without an active game
 - /setPvPSpawn - Adds the current Location to the possible PvPSpawns for the PvP Round
-- /savepart [difficulty] - adds the selected part to the parts config so that can be used when generating a parkour
+- /savepart [difficulty] [name] - adds the selected part to the parts config so that can be used when generating a parkour
+- /parts - shows all parts with their names and difficulties
+- /delpart [difficulty] [name] - removes the part from the provided difficulty if a part with that name exists
 - /leaguestart - force starts a game with the players currently on the server
+- removePvPSpawn [Number/all] - removes a given amount of (or all) PvPSpawns.
+Deletes from the newer ones first.

 ### Saving parts

 Saving parts is pretty simple.
 Take a wooden shovel and left click to set the first postion, right click to set the second postion.

-then use /savepart [difficulty] (e.g. /savepart easy) to save the part.
+then use /savepart [difficulty] [name] (e.g. /savepart easy HouseJump1) to save the part.
 Possible difficulties are: easy, medium, hard, hardcore

 **!IMPORTANT!
 The part has to be oriented in Positive X or else the generator may produce some nonsense.
 Please keep this in mind when saving parts!**